 Consequence of failure to comply with a notice of requirement

-In the event you do not respond to the notice of requirement, and/or do not pay the amount required as security, then HMRC may institute prosecution proceedings against the directors.
+In the event you do not respond to the notice of requirement, and/or do not pay the VAT Security amount required, then HMRC may institute prosecution proceedings against the directors.

 The prosecution may lead to a fine of £5,000 (under the tax legislation as of writing) for “each taxable supply” meaning that this could be for every VAT invoice issued.